mhnd6/projectWASFATI/README.md

 WASFATI APP for 490 project

 Description:
-this android app was a project for 490 (Android development subject) in FCIT, the goal is to share different recipes from several countries and some features implemented: upload photos add comment
+this android app was a project for 490 (Android apps development course) in FCIT, the goal is to share different recipes from several countries and some features implemented: upload photos add comment